Have you ever wanted to own rental property?

 If you want more in-depth details about this topic, then we suggest you read: 6 Factors to Consider When Choosing a Neighborhood to Invest In. >>

 When it comes to property management, there are really two options–either managing it yourself or hiring a property manager..
 Both have their own set of pros and cons, and it depends on your personal situation and goals.

 By managing a property yourself, you’ll get hands-on experience and also have more say in management style.
 You’ll choose the resident, handle inspections, and deal with any maintenance or other issues that may arise.

 It’s a great option if you want to jump into the deep end and learn about management.

 You’ll also save money, at least on the front end, as property managers will typically charge between 6% and 12% of monthly rent.

 On the flip side, it can be a very time-consuming and stressful job.
-If a tenant is refusing to pay rent, or there’s an emergency plumbing leak in the middle of the night, you’re the one who will have to straighten it out.
+If a resident is refusing to pay rent, or there’s an emergency plumbing leak in the middle of the night, you’re the one who will have to straighten it out.

 Another thing to consider when choosing to manage yourself vs hiring a property manager is opportunity cost.
 When you are handling all of the issues that arise, your time is being spent on lower return tasks.

 Hiring a property manager enables you to scale, focus on buying more property, and remove the emotional element of owning rentals.